MileHacker Logo

 • Organized tour buses are available for excursions to attractions outside the city.

-• Boat transportation is not allowed to picturesque areas like Dajin The body of water in Taining.
+• Boat transportation is limited to scenic areas like Dajin The lake in Taining.

 • These boat tours are leisure activities, not general transportation in the city.